 In plain English: The use of a famous proverb, maxim, quotation or saying to support one’s argument.

 - Using a proverb, etc. adds credibility to your words.
-Because the proverb, etc. is well known and accepted, it lends a “truth” to your argument.
+A well known and accepted proverb lends a “truth” to your argument.

 - Rhetorica ad Herennium (which used to be attributed to Cicero but of which the author is unknown) states: “It is best that we insert maxims discretely, that we may be viewed as judicial advocates, not moral instructors.”